 Rich, fudgy, truffle like chocolate brownies with an additive salted caramel Guinness and Baileys glaze!

-So..what could be more fitting for St Patricks’s Day than these fudgy Guinness brownies?
-The recipe uses whisky in the glaze, but I didn’t have any.
+So..what could be more fitting for St Patricks’s Day than these fudgy Guinness brownies with salted caramel Baileys glaze?
+Baker chick’s version of the recipe uses whisky in the glaze, but I didn’t have any.
 I always have a bottle of Baileys in the cupboard though, so I thought that would be a perfect substitute.
+It was such a good decision!

 In my opinion, the glaze is the star of the recipe.
 It’s sweet, salty & the Baileys and Guinness reduction (don’t be alarmed, it’s not complicated to make) comes through but it isn’t overpowering.
 It’s a major treat in itself.
 I can only imagine how insane it would be poured over ice cream.
 This could be addictive..